 Inside The Game: Flames vs. Predators

-Goals exactly a minute apart in the second period staked the Predators to a two-goal lead they wouldn't relinquish en route to downing the Flames at Bridgestone Arena on Thursday night.
+Goals just over a minute apart from Austin Watson and Matt Halischuk early in the third period lifted the Predators over the Flames 4-3 at the Bridgestone Arena on Tuesday night.

 GOAL OF THE GAME